-Collaboration revenue was \$0.5 million for the three months ended March 31, 2023.
+Collaboration revenue was \$0.4 million for the three months ended June 30, 2023 and 2022.
 The total revenue generated was in connection with the Sanofi Agreement and attributable to research activities to generate and develop oncology and immunology antibodies.
-As the Sanofi Agreement became effective in May 2022, we did not recognize any revenue for the three months ended March 31, 2022.
-Please refer to Note 7 - Sanofi Agreement to the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional disclosures around revenue recognition.
+Please refer to Note 7 - Sanofi Agreement to the condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional revenue recognition disclosures.